fantonatos/cs240ca5/README.md

 ## Specifications
 See [CHECKLIST.md](CHECKLIST.md)
 ## Data Structures
-A requirement of this project is for all data to be accessible within O(log(n)) time complexity.
+A requirement of this project is that all data be accessible within O(log(n)) time complexity.
 For that reason, we chose these data structures:
  - [Binary Search Tree](bstree.hpp): Stores [`Users`](user.hpp) and the global [`Song`](song.hpp) library.
     - Allows searching for data in log(n) time.
     - Linked Nodes Implementation